Deadman (character): Various missions

-Rama also maintained a city for some time, called Nanda Parbat.
-The most evil people in the world came to live there, where Rama's power kept them sane and good.
+Rama Kushna also maintained a city for some time, called Nanda Parbat, where she rehabilitated criminals with her power.
 One of the worst was Darius Caldera, who almost destroyed the world when he left the city.
-Nanda later fell due to a combined military and mystical force.
+Nanda Parbat later fell due to a combined military and mystical force.
 All the evil people are now back in the real world, still a danger.
-Brand's twin brother, Cleveland, is killed while possessed by Boston, while doing Boston's circus act.
+Brand's twin brother, Cleveland, is killed while possessed by Boston, while he's performing Boston's circus act.
 The killer was out to kill Boston Brand.
-His "benefactor", Rama Kushna, also dies to defeat Jonah, a spirit similar to Deadman.
-Around this time, Deadman assists the Spectre in defeating a newly formed demonic being and werewolves.
-Formed from the skeletons of many souls in hell, this blue-eyed, blonde-haired being comes to Earth to foment chaos and death.
-It manages to actually remove much of the Spectre's substance.
-Deadman is forced to merge with Spectre until things are stabilized.
+Rama also dies to defeat Jonah, a spirit similar to Deadman.
+Around this time, Deadman assists the Spectre in battling a demon before being forced to fuse with him after the demon injures him.

 Later, Deadman receives a birthday present from his diminutive friend, Max Loomis.
-Max places himself in a trance so he could "meet" Deadman and the two take a pleasant journey down "memory lane", mainly Deadman's more pleasant memories of Nanda Parbat.
+Max places himself in a trance to "meet" Deadman and the two take a pleasant journey down "memory lane", mainly Deadman's more pleasant memories of Nanda Parbat.
 Soon after, Loomis meets with old circus friends and Deadman involves himself in a case of suspected murder.
 Deadman wants to go after the escapees of Nanda Parbat, but Max thinks pursuing the murder is a better course.
-Over several years, a mysterious stranger has Deadman travel through time to try to save the souls of deceased heroes from the menace of Caldera.
+Over several years, a mysterious stranger has Deadman travel through time to try to save the souls of deceased heroes from Caldera.
 Due to the mental influence of various forces, Deadman is unable to use the knowledge of the timestream to benefit humanity.
 With the assistance of the spirits of the deceased heroes, Deadman defeats Caldera and the powers behind him.
 Max Loomis provides vital help on the material plane.
 After that, Boston and Loomis decide to hunt down the other Parbat escapees.